How to Grow Wheatgrass

 - Drain the water off the seeds, refill the bowl with fresh cool water and allow the seeds to soak for another 8 hours at room temperature.
 Repeat this rinsing/soaking process for the third time.

 - After draining the seeds for the third time, inspect them for signs of sprouting.
 If sprouts are visible, then the wheatgrass seeds are ready to be planted.

 Any size tray will work, as long as it has sufficient drainage holes in the bottom.

-- Place a double layer of unbleached paper towel in the bottom of the tray to prevent the roots from growing through the drainage holes and soil from leaching out.
+- Place a double layer of unbleached paper towel at the bottom of the tray to prevent the roots from growing through the drainage holes and soil from leaching out.

 Normally wheatgrass is grown in the dark.
 It does not like to be in the sun and will not grow when placed in direct sunlight.

 Wheatgrass is sprouted under dark conditions until the grass is 1 inch in height.